 Phase 2: Market Opportunities

-The Market Opportunities phase is a two-part process lasting roughly 10-12 weeks.
-This phase is two parts.
-First, we take a deeper dive into our top areas of exploration and provide actionable tools to help our client narrow in further to specific opportunities.
+The Market Opportunities phase is a two-part process lasting roughly 10-18 weeks, depending on the complexity of the project.
+First, we take a deeper dive into our top areas of exploration and provide actionable insights to help our client narrow in further to specific opportunities.
 Then, we clearly prioritize them.

 Qualitative research helps us identify our specific opportunities.
 To get the insight we need, we often shadow front-line workers, interview stakeholders and learn about their pain points and challenges.
 When we have a clear list of needs and pain points informed by research insights, it’s then time to prioritize.
 Quantitative research helps us decide which of our market opportunities have the most potential and should be highest priority.